 Keep an eye out for those guarantees…

-Product guarantees are another boon for the online shopper.
-A guarantee is like saying if you don't like the product for any reason whatsoever you can return it within a certain period after purchase.
+Product guarantees are another bonus for the online shopper.
+A guarantee is like saying if you don’t like the product for any reason whatsoever you can return it within a certain period after purchase.
 This includes everything from the stitches tearing to just deciding that the duvet insert is too hot for you.

 It takes time and effort, isn’t it?